 No more than 6 semester hours may be taken in 300-level courses (advanced undergraduate courses).

-All M.A. candidates are required to maintain a minimum cumulative average of 3.0 (“B”) in core courses in order to qualify for the M.A. degree.
-Any student can retake an examination in a core course the next time it is given.
-The second grade will be the one considered for the student’s overall average.
+All M.A. candidates are required to maintain a minimum cumulative average of 3.0 (“B”) in order to qualify for the M.A. degree.

 New students will be assigned to a Graduate Student Advisor to help organize a program of study consistent with his or her previous background and interests.

-All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written examination.
-This examination must be taken before the completion of 27 credit hours of graduate work.
+All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written qualifying examination.
+This examination must be taken before the completion of 30 credit hours of graduate work.
 Written M.A. examinations can receive one of three grades: “High Pass,” “Pass,” or “Fail.”

 “High Pass” signifies performance sufficient for both the M.A. degree and advancement to the Ph.D. program, provided other requirements also have been satisfied.